In this step you will enable the user to insert new data into the xDepartments table.

 d.
 Create a Click event routine for the INSERT button.

 Note: The controls on a form (fields, push buttons etc) have a TabPosition property.
 As you add additional controls to the form you should ensure their TabPosition is set to an appropriate value.
-For example, the three fields should have a TabPosition of 1,2 and 3
+For example, the three fields should have a TabPosition property of 1,2 and 3

 3. Your form should appear like this: